 Prepare pupils for puberty, and give them an understanding of sexual development and the importance of overall good health and personal hygiene

 The curriculum will be underpinned by the values of BTCT in that every child will achieve, and by the Brymore pillars of resourcefulness, resilience and responsibility.
-The curriculum will be delivered in a supportive and safe environment, which celebrates our diversity and allows students to discuss, share and evaluate RSE and HE, in a way that provides a basis for lifelong learning.
+The curriculum will be delivered in a supportive and safe environment, which celebrates our diversity and allows boys to discuss, share and evaluate RSE and HE, in a way that provides a basis for lifelong learning.

 Statutory Responsibilities